denten-books/plain-text/0-chapter.md

 faith.

 Connecting *theories* of meaning--making to the *practices* of meaning--making offers a way out of the bad faith conundrum.
-Bad faith identifies a misaligned duplicity between thought and action.
+Bad faith identifies a misalignment between thought and action.
 The solution to connect "meaning" with "operational meaning" is ultimately a species of pragmatism.
 William James articulated that view concisely when he wrote that "reality is seen to be grounded in a perfect jungle of concrete expediencies"